‘LPBW’ Star Audrey Roloff Thanks Fans For Prayers As She Battles Pre-Delivery Illness

 Little People, Big World stars Jeremy and Audrey Roloff are just moments away from welcoming their first child, a baby girl, into the world.

-Unfortunately, as Inquisitr previously reported, Audrey came down with a virus just as she entered her final week of pregnancy and has been in bed for the past two days, doing her best to rest up for her upcoming labor and delivery–which could begin any second now!
+Unfortunately, as the Inquisitr previously reported, Audrey came down with a virus just as she entered her final week of pregnancy and has been in bed for the past two days, doing her best to rest up for her upcoming labor and delivery–which could begin any second now!

 Last night (Aug.
 26), Audrey took to social media to give an update on her progress and to that Little People, Big World fans for praying for her while she has been under the weather.
 In an Instagram Stories video, bedridden Auj said that she had picked up “some kind of cold bug or something,” but that lots of her followers had reached out to her to say that they’re “praying for me to be well before labor and delivery.”